linas/atomspace-ipfs/README.md

 Implementing a single, centralized file seems like a "really bad idea" for all of the usual reasons:
  * When it gets large, it does not scale.
- * Impossible to optimze fetch of atoms-by-type.
+ * Impossible to optimize fetch of atoms-by-type.
  * Update conflicts when there are multiple writers.
  * Performance bottlenecks when there are multiple writers.
 Despite this, a bad, hacky implementation, with the above obvious